magicianjarden/file-converter/README.md

 Fork the repository and submit a pull request with your enhancements.
 License
-The File Converter App is open-source software licensed under the MIT License.
+FileCabinet is open-source software licensed under the MIT License.

 Acknowledgments
 React: For providing a powerful frontend library.
 Node.js and Express: For enabling a solid backend infrastructure.
 Sharp: For efficient and high-quality image processing capabilities.
-Community Contributors: Thank you to everyone who has contributed to this project.
+Community Contributors: Thank you to everyone who has and/or will contributed to this project.
 Empowering users to manage their files effortlessly and securely.